gustafnk/microservice-websites-site/index.md

 ## HTTP/2

 HTTP/2 is the enabler of building websites with autonomous teams, due to its multiplexing mechanism.
 We can use more JS and CSS references nowadays using HTTP/2.
-The following style of frontend architecture would not have been possible with HTTP 1.1.
+The following style of frontend architecture is not performant using HTTP 1.1.

 HTTP/2 implementations multiplex AJAX requests as well, making Client Side Includes more viable than before.